apanoush/ml_opti-project/README.md

-# Comparative Analysis of Zero-Order Gradient Estimation Methods
+# Exploring the Capabilities of Zeroth-Order Methods on ML tasks

 This repository contains the implementation and experiments for the research project comparing zero-order optimization algorithms (SPSA vs. multi-point gradient estimators) applied to gradient descent across multiple problem domains.